Pallavi-Pandey/DSAI_Lab_Project/Milestone 6_Deployment Deliverable.md

 **System Output:**

 ```
-Are you a doctor or a patient? patient
-Enter your message: I am having a severe headace

---- AI Response ---
 I'm so sorry to hear that you're experiencing a severe headache!
 Don't worry, I'm here to help you understand what's going on and offer some support.....
 ```